 - The right to passion: Every person, regardless of their level of ability, deserves a rush of adrenaline.

-Disciplines we plan to support
+Adaptive and Paralympic disciplines we plan to support

-Adaptive Winter Sports
+Adaptive Winter Sports and Para Snow Sports

 Guided skiing for the blind and visually impaired.